 For most businesses, A/B or multivariate testing is a key component of conversion rate optimization.
 But as helpful as this tactic is, it won’t benefit your business if you aren’t managing or analyzing the data properly.

-“I’m seeing more and more people in the CRO industry calling out companies for overlooking the cleanliness of their data before jumping into A/B testing,” Sam Yadegar shares.
-“As a result, more companies have become aware of data integrity and clean data recently—especially large corporations where data is flowing from everywhere.”
+“More people in the CRO industry [are] calling out companies for overlooking the cleanliness of their data before jumping into A/B testing,” Yadegar shares.

 How to implement

-Sam notes an increase in demand for data scientists.
+There is an increase in demand for data scientists.
 But if hiring for a data scientist role isn’t realistic, CRO analytics and both online and offline attribution tools can help.

 Heap is a digital insights platform that offers visibility into customer journeys.
 With Heap’s insights, you can learn which elements of your website convert best — from chatbots to call-to-action (CTA) buttons.
-With its session recordings, the platform easily helps you find and resolve conversion bottlenecks.

 heap